boris-kz/CogAlg/README.md

 These direct similarity measures work if input intensity represents some stable physical property, which anti-correlates with variation.
 This is the case in tactile but not in visual input: brightness doesn’t correlate with inertia or invariance, dark objects are just as stable as bright ones.
 Thus, initial match in vision should be defined indirectly, as inverse deviation of variation in intensity.
 1D variation is difference, ratio, etc., while multi-D comparison has to combine them into Euclidean distance and gradient, as in common edge detectors.

+This specific process description may seem to be quite a jump from generalities in the first section.
+But it really isn’t, a consistent definition of pattern discovery requires that the process must be bottom-up, in the complexity of both inputs and operations.
+And there is no ambiguity at the bottom: predictive value that defines patterns is match from comparison among their elements, initially those pixels.
+So, I think this process is uniquely consistent with my definitions, please let me know if you see any discrepancy in either.

 ####Patterns, more in part 2:

 Cross-comparison among patterns forms match and miss per parameter, as well as dimensions and distances: external match and miss (these are separate parameters: total value = precision of what * precision of where).
 Comparison is limited by max. distance between patterns.
 Overall hierarchy has incremental dimensionality: search levels ( param levels ( pattern levels)).., and pattern comparison is selectively incremental per such level.
 This is hard to explain in NL, please see the code, starting with line_patterns and line_PPs.